Phlebotomy Certification Clarksville, Tennessee

 Upon gainful completion of a phlebotomy training school, you will receive a Certificate of Completion.
 Your Certificate of Completion does not make you ‘Certified’.
 This is a unquestionably common misunderstanding.
 A Certificate of Completion is used as proof of your successful completion of a phlebotomy training program and is required to sit for the national certification examination for individuals who’ve acquired no experience in the field.

 There are many certification agencies that phlebotomist can choose to become certified with.
 The cost to become NPS Certified is $200.00 and includes your full study guide, unlimited practice exams, one final certification exam attempts and a professional resume revision.
 The entire process can be completed online in the NPS learning management system.

 The prerequisites to take the certification exam with most agencies include the following:

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 - 30 Successful Blood Draws

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing examination materials provided to you by the certification agency.
 Every agency has related materials based on their certification exams.
 Be sure to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the certification exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the certification exam, your credentials are hastily inputted in the national registry and a digital copy of your official certification is made available in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.